4ndygu/civicrm_osdi/docs/index.md

 - Ensure your new extractor is OSDI compliant
 - Add a new Importer in the `importers/` directory
+- Edit the import functionality in the `Importer.Import` API
 - Edit the export functionality in the `Exporter.Bulk` API
-- Edit the import functionality in the `Importer.Import` API
 - Edit the import functionality in the `CRM/OSDIQueue/Tasks` if your endpoint is managing different groups with the same URL, like actionnetwork

 ### Ensure your new extractor is OSDI compliant

 The motivation for this is obvious -- this is an extension for syncing contacts based on OSDI compliance.
 This endpoint must support the return of OSDI objects.
 You can check this [here](https://haltalk.herokuapp.com/explorer/browser.html#/) with the HAL browser.
 It must accept some form of key in the OSDI-API-Token header.

+There also must be *some* way to filter OSDI objects by email or modified date.
+Both ActionNetwork and this CiviCRM implementation use Odata queries.
+For more information, look at ActionNetwork's documentation [here](https://actionnetwork.org/docs/v2/#odata).

 ### Add a new Importer in the `importers/` directory

 Most of the import logic is handled via the importer class.
 Importer classes must inherit from the AbstractImporer class, also in the `importers/` directory.
+You have to implement the following functions

+ - pull_endpoint_data -- this takes the first page of data (with a pointer to the next page) and loads it into a queue implemented in settings as "extractors"
+ - update_endpoint_data -- this does the same as above, except the first page of data is a filter for all objects whose modified date are since the previous day.
+ - validate_endpoint_data -- not necessary per se, but returns True / False given a query string `required` that returns True if and only if first_name, last_name, email, and all fields in `required` are contained in the object.
+ - is_newest_endpoint_data -- returns True / False by checking if the data provided is NEWER than the data that is stored on the system.
+ - add_task_with_page -- adds the existing OSDI object to the OSDIQueue that will later run and add these OSDI objects into the database.

+### Edit the import functionality in the `Importer.Import` API

+This API seeds an importer based on the endpoint provided.
+You must change this snippet of code to allow your importer to be used as well.
+The code is below:

+`
+  if (strpos($params["endpoint"], "actionnetwork.org") !== FALSE) {
+    $importer = new ActionNetworkContactImporter("https://actionnetwork.org/api/v2", "x", $params["key"]);
+  }
+  else {
+    $importer = new CiviCRMContactImporter($params["endpoint"], "x", $params["key"]);
+  }
+`

 ### Edit the export functionality in the `Exporter.Bulk` API

+This does not need to change as long as the extractor endpoint is OSDI-compliant.
+However, if your service is managing different groups with the same URL, like actionnetwork, you must include that as well.
+This will allow CIVI_ID_ tags that are used to uniquely identify your service to all be labeled with your service name rather than the hash of the service's URL.
+This is also important to have one consistent mapping for your service.
+A code snippet is attached:

+`
+  $hash = "CIVI_ID_actionnetwork";
+  if (strpos($params["endpoint_root"], "actionnetwork.org") === FALSE) {
+    $hash = "CIVI_ID_" . sha1($params["endpoint_root"]);
+  }
+  $second_key = $params["endpoint"] . $hash;
+`

-### Edit the import functionality in the `Importer.Import` API
+### Edit the import functionality in the `CRM/OSDIQueue/Tasks`

-### Edit the import functionality in the `CRM/OSDIQueue/Tasks` if your endpoint is managing different groups with the same URL, like actionnetwork
+This is also done, like above, if your endpoint is managing different groups with the same URL, like ActionNetwork.
+A code snippet is attached:

+`
+    $url = $contactresource->endpoint;
+    if (substr($apikey, 0, 4) != "OSDI") {
+      $url = "actionnetwork";
+    }
+`

+`
+      $hash = "CIVI_ID_actionnetwork";
+      if (stripos($url, "actionnetwork.org") === FALSE) {
+        $hash = "CIVI_ID_" . sha1($url);
+      }
+`

+`
+    $key = "CIVI_ID_actionnetwork";
+    if (strpos($url, "actionnetwork.org") === FALSE) $key = "CIVI_ID_" . sha1($url);
+`

+These three code blocks would change in an extension of the service.